Earl Fortescue: History

 Several other members of the Fortescue family may also be mentioned.
 The Hon.
-George Matthew Fortescue, second son of the first Earl, was Member of Parliament for Hindon.
+George Fortescue, second son of the first Earl, was Member of Parliament for Hindon.
 The Hon.
 John Fortescue, second son of the second Earl, was Member of Parliament for Barnstaple.
 The Hon.
 Dudley Fortescue, third son of the second Earl, was Member of Parliament for Andover.
 The Hon.
 Sir Seymour John Fortescue (1856–1942), second son of the third Earl, was a captain in the Royal Navy and also served as Serjeant at Arms in the House of Lords.
 The Hon.
 Arthur Grenville Fortescue (1858–1895), fourth son of the third Earl, was a captain in the army and the grandfather of Arthur Henry Grenville Fortescue, a brigadier in the army.
 The Hon.
 Sir John William Fortescue, fifth son of the third Earl, was a major in the army and writer on the British Army.
 The Hon.
 Charles Grenville Fortescue (1861–1951), sixth son of the third Earl, was a brigadier-general in the army.